 For example, the outcome of Head in a toss is 50% & so does 50% is the tail.

-This we get as the total number of events are 2 and hence likelihood for head or tail is 1/2.
+This we get as the total number of events is 2, and hence likelihood for Head or tail is 1/2.

 Hope Probability is clear.